datapumpernickel/untrader/README.md

 - [ ] Implement the different modes of transportation

-- [ ] Properly document all functions, including some more links to the UN Comtrade API FAQ.
+- [ ] Include some more links to the UN Comtrade API FAQ.